Mount Wellington

 Russell Falls

-Russell Falls is the most impressive waterfall I have seen in Tasmania, and perhaps the most photographed.
+Russell Falls is the most impressive waterfall I have seen in Tasmania, and perhaps the most photographed in Tasmania.

 Russell Falls was first discovered in 1856 and initially called Brownings Falls.
 Mount Fields soon became a popular destination and in 1885 it was protected as Tasmania’s first nature reserve.